 The post What Is Ethical Hacking And What Is An Ethical Hacker? appeared first on Hack Talk.

-What is Grey Box Penetration Testing
+]]>The post What is Grey Box Penetration Testing? appeared first on Hack Talk.

-So you understand black box external penetration testing.
+]]>So you understand black box external penetration testing.
 Now it’s time to move on to grey box penetration testing.
 Grey box testing is for a presenter with only partial knowledge of the internal structure of a network.
 Grey box testing is the perfect hybrid of the straightforwardness of black box testing and the code targeting of white box testing.

 Because grey box testing uses the assertion method to present all the conditions of a program, it is based on requirement test case generation.
 In order to verify its correctness and make it easy to understand a specification language is required.
 Required assumptions include Activation of Methods, State Reporting and Report Testing both in Class Under Test (CUT).